JChiouLab/JChiouLab.github.io/b_People.md

 				<header class="major">
 					<h3>陳楷文 Kevin Chen</h3>
 				</header>
 				<p><i><b>Research Assistant</b></i><br>Throughout my academic journey, I immersed myself in microbiology during my master’s program.
 My focus was on a remarkable subject—ancient cyanobacteria with the extraordinary ability to perform photosynthesis.
-This rigorous training period honed my skills in manipulating genes within non-model bacterial organisms and delve into the intricacies of bacterial photophysiology.
-After graduation, wanted to expand my horizons beyond traditional microbiology.
-I’ve delved into the realm of dry lab work, encompassing mathematics, coding, and the multifaceted domain of biophysics.
+This rigorous training period honed my skills in manipulating genes within non-model bacterial organisms and delved into the intricacies of bacterial photophysiology.
+After graduation, I wanted to expand my horizons beyond traditional microbiology.
+I delved into the realm of dry lab work, encompassing mathematics, coding, and the multifaceted domain of biophysics.
 This endeavor represents an exciting fusion of my microbiology background with the quantitative and computational aspects of biophysics.</p>
 				<ul class="actions">
                     <li><a href="mailto:kchen01@gate.sinica.edu.tw" class="button icon fa-paper-plane">email</a></li>
                 </ul>